GeoscienceAustralia/dea-sandbox/README.md

 - Vulnerability scan on image build
     - Trivy runs on push if there was any change to docker
     - Critical vulnerabilities will block merge
-    - Fix it or reach out to DaS
+    - If the critical vulnerability is difficult to remediate, reach out to DaS
 - Leaks on Commit
-    - GitLeaks license in repo secrets
     - GitLeaks will alert you if your commit diff contains secrets
     - Secrets in commit will block merge
 - Static Leak Alerts
-    - GitHub native secret scanning enabled
+    - EDD conducts intermittent secret scans across the GA codebase
-- Python security suggestions
+- Python linting and security suggestions
-    - Bandit running on pull request
-    - These alerts can be found in the Code Scanning tab
-        - Please have a look and consider any suggestions made
-- Linting
-    - Python Lint
+    - Any change pushed to a .py file will trigger the Python Lint workflow
-        - Ruff runs on push
-    - Docker Lint